 5. The Bronx, Queens, & Brooklyn bus tour, another great bus tour in New York City

-This half-day tour of the Bronx, Queens, and Brooklyn is one of the best NYC boroughs tours if you want to explore some of the different communities in New York.
-These three specific boroughs each have certain characteristics that make them special, so this bus tour is a convenient way to experience them all in a short period of time.
+This half-day tour of the Bronx, Queens, and Brooklyn is one of the best NYC borough tours if you want to explore some of the different communities in New York.
+These three specific boroughs of NYC each have certain characteristics that make them special, so this bus tour is a convenient way to experience them all in a short period of time.
+That is why we included them both in our one-week NYC itinerary and 10-day NYC itinerary.

 First, the bus will pick you up in Manhattan, then pass through Times Square and Harlem as you head to the Bronx.
-Once there, your group will visit Yankee Stadium and see the Forest Houses, an urban revitalization project that’s bringing new life to the neighborhood.
+Once there, your group will visit Yankee Stadium and see the Forest Houses, an urban revitalization project that’s bringing new life to the neighborhood and the main attraction in The Bronx.

 Then, visit Queens, a neighborhood known for its mix of diverse cultures and traditions.
 Make a stop at Flushing Meadows Corona Park, see the Mets’ Stadium, and visit the USTA Billie Jean King National Tennis Center.
 You’ll also travel along Roosevelt Avenue, a main street in Queens with all kinds of cafes, shops, and restaurants.

-Last but not least, you’ll head to Brooklyn, where your guide will show you the vibrant street art of the Bushwick Collective and the Jewish Quarter in Williamsburg.
+Last but not least, you’ll head to Brooklyn, where your guide will show you the vibrant street art of the Bushwick Collective and the Jewish Quarter in Williamsburg, one of the coolest neighborhoods in Brooklyn.

 - Price: $60+